ellifteria/ellifteria.github.io/content/about/index.md

 I love reading, biking, exploring new places, learning languages, and—when I have the chance—writing and learning to do pixel art!
 From my two years here at Northwestern so far, I've fallen in love with the city of Chicago (especially the Lakefront Trail) and adore spending as much free time as possible wandering around it and discovering new areas!

-If any of what I've said seems interesting to you, I'd love to connect!
+If any of this seems interesting to you, I'd love to connect!
 Feel free to reach out to me at ```elli``` dot ```beres``` at ```u``` dot ```northwestern``` dot ```edu```.

 ## Research interests